sirchnik/soft-sys/docs.md

 4. JWTs cannot be invalidated (logout not possible).
 5. Security is incomplete (e.g. CSRF protection is missing), though this was outside the Aufgabenstellung.

----

-Do you want me to also rewrite this into a **shorter, high-level “executive summary” version** (e.g. 2–3 pages max), or should it stay as a full technical handover?